 The Cisco Cloudlock machine learning system focuses on three general areas of potential threat: Suspicious Login Activity, Location-Based Anomalies, and IP Reputation.

-Location-Based Anomaly Detection exposes abnormal user activity where users attempt to login from locations that differ from the baseline (corporate headquarters, satellite offices, etc.) within short time frames.
-Activity outside of the normal baseline could signal an account compromise, requiring timely response to mitigate the situation.
+Location-Based Anomaly Detection exposes abnormal user activity where users attempt to log in from locations that differ from the baseline (corporate headquarters, satellite offices, etc.) within short time frames.
+Activity outside of the normal baseline could signal an account compromise, requiring a timely response to mitigate the situation.

 Cloudlock’s threat detection capabilities help identify classic cases of account compromise attempts whether it’s failed attempts (indicated by a large number of failed and challenged logins) or successful logins characterized by abnormal login locations and/or times.